maixnor/wu/obsidian/Questions GLE - post Midterm.md

 	- ordinances
 	- rulings, judgement, decisions
 ### The basic principles of the Austrian Federal Constitution enjoy a special position compared to other norms of constitutional law.
 Explain
-- constitutional law is hardest to change since it requires the highest amount of members of the council (at least half) and a 2/3 majority
+- constitutional law is hardest to change since it requires the highest amount of members of the council (at least half) and a 2/3 majority for total revision
 - also parts of the constitutional law, like democracy, are required by the [[Treaty of the European Union|TEU]]
 ### Although Austria is an indirect democracy, there are also elements of a direct democracy in the Austrian legal system.
 Explain
 - [[Referendum]] - where the people cast their vote directly on a topic